| Since July 30, 1996, the Redevelopment

 and FOOF with a certificate of appreciation for the successful

+completion of this project.
 The third phase involved preparation of a Master Plan report

 by Hardy Holzman Pfeiffer Associates, which was completed